BlueEnd07/PandaNvim/README.md

 # PandanVim 🐼

 PandanVim is a Neovim configuration that brings together a carefully selected set of plugins to enhance your Neovim experience.
-It's designed to provide a powerful and efficient environment for both coding and daily text editing tasks.
+It's designed to provide a powerful and efficient environment for both coding for webdev and daily text editing tasks.

 ## Features